mInzamamMalik/Web-Development-Syllabus/Assignments.md

 1. **Form Styling:**
    Provide a basic form structure and ask students to style it with CSS.
 They can work on designing text inputs, buttons, checkboxes, radio buttons, and select dropdowns.

+1. **Responsive Design:**
+   Provide a basic HTML structure and challenge students to make the page responsive using media queries.
+They should adjust the layout and styles based on different screen sizes.

 1. **CSS Transitions and Animations:**
    Challenge students to create a simple animation, such as a fading slideshow or a rotating banner, using CSS transitions and keyframe animations.